cloud303-akhan/docker-bioinfo-tools/README.md

 are two options for building the images in this repo.

 ### Option 1: Automatic Build
-The build script will build all the containers needed for `nf-crna` pipeline (i.e. will skip build for `mirbclconvert`), starting first with `mirbase` from which all other images are built.
+The build script will build all the containers needed for the `nf-crna` pipeline and `mirbclconvert`, starting first with `mirbase` from which all other images are built.
 The build script will first remove images that match the name and tag prior to build images tagged by the commit of this repo.